marklogic/marklogic-mule-connector/README.md

 </dependency>
 ```

-In order to run the <a href="examples/importDocs">example importDocs flows</a>, which containg functionality that retrieves data from a MySQL database, you must add a dependency for MySQL:
+In order to run the <a href="examples/importDocs">example importDocs flows</a>, which contains functionality that retrieves data from a MySQL database, you must add a dependency for MySQL, as it is used need for use with the Mulesoft Database Connector:

 ```
 <dependency>